 You can still learn real catch wrestling today.
 Unfortunately however finding a gym that teaches catch wrestling is hard to come by.
 You can read more into detail about this in my article: Where and How To Learn Catch Wrestling.
 But just to keep it short, you should consider yourself very lucky if you can find a legit catch wrestling school near you.

-Thankfully, however, this art is kept alive through websites like Scientific Wrestling Online as well as through catch wrestling instructionals and youtube videos.
+Thankfully, however, this art is kept alive through online resources and a few good schools.
+For those without a school in their area, they can learn through catch wrestling instructionals and youtube videos.
 Hopefully, however, catch wrestling will become more and more popular again and we will start to see more coaches and schools open up around the country and around the world.